 Gung hay fat choy!
 It's that time again when SF Chinatown comes alive with all kinds of colorful Chinese New Year celebrations.
 The famous parade is a long-running tradition in San Francisco, bringing together over 100 community groups, dancers, bands, drums, lanterns, firecrackers, and the coveted Golden Dragon.

-The parade takes place on Saturday night starting at 5:15pm at Market and Second Streets.
+The parade takes place on Saturday night starting at 5:15 pm and running until around 8 pm at Market and Second Streets.
 The street fair takes place both Saturday and Sunday during the day.
-This event is free to attend, but get there early as the streets fill up quickly.
+This event is free to attend but get there early as the streets fill up quickly.